Linuxfabrik/monitoring-plugins/README.md

     -v, --verbose           verbose
     -w, --warning           warning threshold

-* For all other options, use long parameters.
+For all other options, use long parameters only.
+We recommend using some of those:

+    --count
+	--database
+	--filename
+	--ignore
+	--ignore-...
+	--insecure
+	--interface
+	--loadstate
+	--mount
+	--no-proxy
+	--no-update-check
+	--port
+	--portname
+	--prefix
+	--severity
+	--state
+	--substate
+	--test
+	--timespan
+	--type
+	--unit
+	--unitfilestate

 * For complex parameter tupels, use the `csv` type.
   `--input='Name, Value, Warn, Crit'` results in